Back to top

 How is it diagnosed?

-According to the University of Queensland’s Brain Institute, there are three major steps involved in diagnosing vascular dementia and it's important to note that not just anyone can diagnose vascular dementia.
+According to the University of Queensland’s Brain Institute, there are three major steps involved in diagnosing vascular dementia.

 1. Assessment by a General Practitioner (GP) or another qualified health professional - the health professional will first aim to rule out other causes for cognitive changes.
 They may also rely on Aged Care Assessment Teams to assess a person, and support and information from other entities like Dementia Australia and Australian Alzheimer’s Research Foundation.